jurruh/docker-http-container-upgrade/README.md

 ```

 ## :memo: Notes
-Currently this is a hobby project the code does not have any tests and the HTTP requests do not require authorization.
+Currently this is a hobby project.
+The code does not have any tests and the HTTP requests do not require any form of authorization.
 I do not recommend to use this project in a production system.
 But feel free to build on top of this repo or use it as inspiration.